Constitution and Bylaws

 ARTICLE VII – Amendments

 • SECTION 2: Absentee ballots must be initiated by the PDARC Executive Committee.
-Absentee ballots must be presented at the start of the meeting dealing with the issue in question.
-Absentee ballots are only available for amendments to the Constitution, By-laws, large expenditures, or removal of an officer or member.
+Absentee ballots of all voting members must be presented at the start of the meeting dealing with the issue in question.
+Absentee ballots will be sent via electronic means to all voting members and are only available for amendments to the Constitution, By-laws, or removal of an officer or member.

-The Secretary shall send out absentee ballots upon the direction of the Executive Committee.
+A person designated by the Executive Committee shall send out absentee ballots upon the direction of the Executive Committee.
 A record shall be kept of members to whom such ballots were sent and returned.
-The absentee ballot will show the issue to be voted upon and define how to vote yes or no. E-mail will be used as the primary method of sending and receiving absentee ballots.
-In the event a member does not use E-mail, a ballot will be sent to the member and the member will return the ballot in a plain sealed envelope inside another sealed envelope with the signature and call sign on the outside of that envelope.
+The absentee ballot will show the issue to be voted upon and define how to vote yes or no. PDARC e-mail will be used as the primary method of sending absentee ballots.
+In the event a member does not use e-mail, a ballot will be sent to the member and the member will return the ballot in the plain sealed envelope inside another sealed envelope with the signature and call sign on the outside of that envelope.
 A minimum of three (3) members of the Executive Committee shall verify and count these votes.

 • SECTION 1: New members must fill out an application form for membership and present it along with the appropriate dues.
 The application will be reviewed by the Executive Committee.

 • SECTION 2: Membership dues shall be $30.00 per year for an individual membership.
 A half year membership is available after July 1 for $15.00.
-A family membership is available for $35.00 per year.
+A family membership, including spouse and dependent children, is available for $35.00 per year.
 A half-year family membership is available after July 1 for $17.50.

 • SECTION 3: An individual life membership is available for $500.00.
-Other family members for which one is a life member is available for $5.00 per year for the rest of the amateurs in the family.
+Membership for spouse and/or dependent family members of a life member are available for $5.00 per person per year.

 • SECTION 4: Dues are payable on or before the January meeting.
 Non-members who have not paid their dues are not eligible to make motions or to vote.
 Anyone who pays their dues as recorded by the club instantly becomes a member.
 Any previous year member has until March 15 to pay current dues before becoming inactive.